-Step slowly through the code using F10 and observe that the task reads the contents and interprets it as an INTERRUPT_EVENT.
-It calls fnEthernetEvent() to learn about the length of the received frame and to get a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here apart from to say that the EMAC in the M5223X uses buffer descriptors to coordinate Ethernet frames in RAM.
+Step slowly through the code using F10 and observe that the task extracts the received frame (when available) using fnEthernetEvent().
+It learns about the length of the received frame and gets a pointer to it - use F11 to step into this routine if you would like to see its internal workings, which I will not discuss here apart from to say that the EMAC in the i.MX RT uses buffer descriptors to coordinate Ethernet frames in RAM.
 These buffers were configured when the Ethernet interface was initialised and the routine retrieves the relevant information about where the frame is and how long it is...